Stone Carvings at the UNESCO World Heriatage Site – Khajuraho Temples

 Is There any Good Khajuraho Hotels?

-Hotel Chandela (from Taj Group of Hotels), Radisson Hotel, Ramada, The Lalit Temple View, etc, are some of the leading 5 star Khajuraho hotels.
+Hotel Chandela (from Taj Group of Hotels), Radisson Hotel, Ramada, The Lalit Temple View, etc, are some of the leading 5 stars Khajuraho hotels.